Ecwid/ecwid-api-docs/includes/_store_profile.md

 ### Remove store logo

-Remove store logo, which is displayed on Starter site
+Remove store logo, which is displayed on Instant site

 > Request example